"Confucius Teachings and Doctrine" Chinese Calligraphy Wall Scrolls

 koukou

-These two characters express the idea of filial piety or filial conduct.
-The second character suggests "action" so these are the actions you take to show your respect and obedience to your elders or ancestors.
+While the first character means filial piety by itself, the second character adds “action.”
+Therefore this represents the actions you take to show your respect and obedience to your elders or ancestors.

 Confucius is probably the first great advocate for filial piety.